We lost Doris Day at 97 in 2019.

-Having succeeded as a singer, actress in movies/on TV, TV host and animal-rights activist, she is one of Hollywood's most revered women.
+Having succeeded as a singer, actress in movies/on TV, TV host and animal-rights activist, she was one of Hollywood's most revered women.

-Here, my picks for the dozen best things she's ever done, creatively.
+Here, my picks for the dozen best things she ever did, creatively.
 Let me know what I have left out!

 (12) "A Guy Is a Guy" (1952): Capitalizing on her "good girl" image, Day went to #1 with this suggestive — and then crazily conservative — hit about boys being boys, and how getting kissed on a date will end with the dude and your parents deciding you should be married.
 See, marriage is "what he did to me."
 Does it fit with today's mores?
 No, but it's hard to keep a good girl down.